EsterYIT/TestAutomationProject/README.md

 # Full Stack Test Automation Project

-## This project created to show my knowledge and abilities in building automation infrastructure and creating test cases in differen platforms
+ This project created to show my knowledge and abilities in building automation infrastructure and creating test cases in different platforms